Causal Inference with Groupwise Matching: Inference for Synthetic Control with Differencing

 \subsection{Computation Time}

-Our method of SCD relies on a Bonferroni procedure to construct a confidence set for the weight $w_0$ as a first step.
-A natural concern is whether the computational cost of this procedure is prohibitive in practice, particularly when $K$ is large.
-In this section, we demonstrate that Algorithm \ref{alg:confidence_intervals 1}, which uses simulated draws from a simplex, is computationally feasible for realistic data dimensions.
+Our SCD method relies on a Bonferroni approach to construct a confidence set for the weight $w^*$, so a natural concern is whether the computational cost of this procedure is prohibitive in practice.
+In this section, we demonstrate that Algorithm \ref{alg:confidence_intervals 1}, which uses simulated draws from the simplex, is computationally feasible for data dimensions commonly found in practice.

-We report computation times for constructing confidence intervals using Algorithm \ref{alg:confidence_intervals 1} on a subsample of the data employed in our empirical application (Section \ref{sec: emp app}).
-The data dimensions are as follows: $K = 46$ and $T = 84$, i.e., 84 months.
-We consider two cases: binary outcomes (the indicator of the individual being non-U.S. citizen Hispanic) and continuous outcomes (the individual's log of weekly earnings).
-The total number of cross-sectional units per month is 128,932 units on average for the case with binary outcomes, whereas it is 13,977 units in the continuous dataset.
-All computations are performed on an Apple M4 Max with 64GB of RAM.
+We first report the average computation times of constructing confidence intervals using Algorithm \ref{alg:confidence_intervals 1} on the monthly CPS data used in our empirical application in Section \ref{sec: emp app}.
+We restrict the time periods to January 2003-December 2009 and consider Arizona as treated after July 2007, so that $T = 84$ and $T^*=55$.
+In this application the number of donors is $K = 46$ states.
+We also consider two outcome variables: the indicator of the individual being non-U.S. citizen Hispanic (binary outcome) and the individual's log of weekly earnings (continuous outcome).
+We restrict our attention to individuals with strictly positive weekly earnings when analyzing the continuous outcome variable.
+On average, the total number of cross-sectional units per month is 128,932 for the case with a binary outcome, and 13,977 when considering a continuous outcome.
+To assess scalability, four sample fractions are considered: 25\%, 50\%, 75\%, and 100\%.
+For a given fraction, we randomly draw that share of the full data five times and implement our SCD method on each draw.
+The reported computation time is the average time across these five repetitions.\footnote{All computations are performed on an Apple M4 Max with 64GB of RAM.}